neontribe/ARCVService/README.md

 ## About ARC Voucher Service/API
 ARCV Service is the service portal and API for ARCV Market.

+## Docker and containers

+The service, market and store can be deployed, run locally for training/testing or development without any additional dependencies.
+Docker instructions are in the [infrastructure repo](https://github.com/neontribe/ARCVInfra/tree/main/docker/README.md)

 ## Installation of Development instance

 1. Clone the repo